-Blank rows indicate too few students to report.
-Subgroups with 10-19 students are reported, but not included in accountability determinations
+"Blank rows indicate too few students to report.
+"Slank rows indicate too few students to report.
+"Subgroups with 10-19 students are reported, but not included in accountability determinations.

 Hovering over this bar provides specific numbers of students and test participation rate.
 The green lines below are the index scores of individual subgroups.
 Hovering over these lines reveals additional detail such as number of students as well as participation rates.